 Filing annulment paperwork is about more than just filling in the blanks and paying the appropriate fees.
 It’s critical to work with a Las Vegas family law attorney so that you can collect the correct evidence in support of your motion.
 Annulment lawyers can also help you find acceptable process server companies to get the paperwork to your spouse within the required 120-day window following your initial filing.

 Like marriages, splits don’t always go perfectly according to plan.

 Your spouse could file their own paperwork within 20 days after being served, or your case might go to court without them showing up.
 No matter what happens next, it’s critical that you retain legal representation that helps you stay on your feet in the face of new challenges.
-To learn more, contact an LJ Law staff member today.
+To learn more, contact an experienced divorce lawyer at LJ Law today.